upperlinecode/flask-and-MongoDB/readme.md

 firebase = pyrebase.initialize_app(config)
 db = firebase.database()
 ```
-This code connects to our project using our configuration data, and then creates at `db` variable to interact with the Firebase database that we created earlier.
+This code connects to our project using our configuration data, and then creates a `db` variable to interact with the Firebase database that we created earlier.

+## Part 3: Using Firebase

+You've hooked up your local application to your Firebase database using Pyrebase.
+Now it's time to start using the `db` variable you created earlier to get and send data to the database.

 ## References and Resources